-1.1.3.2 Implementation and maintenance of the GHS
+1.1.3.2 Implementation and Maintenance of the GHS

 1.1.3.2.1 For the purposes of implementing the GHS, the United Nations Economic and Social Council (ECOSOC) reconfigured the UN Committee of Experts on the Transport of Dangerous Goods by resolution 1999/65 of 26 October 1999.
-The new Committee of Experts on the Transport of Dangerous Goods and the Globally Harmonized System of Classification and Labelling of Chemicals (UNCETDG/GHS), maintains its Sub-Committee of Experts on the Transport of Dangerous Goods (UNSCETDG) and a new subsidiary body, the Sub-Committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals (UNSCEGHS), has been created.
+The new Committee of Experts on the Transport of Dangerous Goods and the Globally Harmonized System of Classification and Labelling of Chemicals (UNSCETDG/GHS), maintains its Sub-Committee of Experts on the Transport of Dangerous Goods (UNSCETDG) and a new subsidiary body, the Sub-Committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals (UNSCETDG) and a new subsidiary body, the Sub-Committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals (UNSCEGHS), has been created.
 The UNSCEGHS has the following functions: